TJeffrey237/CS386Project/deliverables/Deliverable4-Implementation1.md

 - For licensing details: [LICENSE](https://github.com/TJeffrey237/CS386Project/blob/1f0ebd6c482d134169931b3dded6944345594f44/LICENSE)

 # UX Design #
 For our UX design, we aimed to keep the game simple while staying true to our project’s theme.
 We focused on avoiding visual overload and overly complex tasks to create an intuitive and engaging experience.
 Our menu screen features a clean layout with distinctive navigation elements, ensuring ease of use.
-The in-game environment utilizes the same art style but also highlights objects that can be repaired when the user hovers over them so that it is easy to distinguish which tasks needed to be completed.
-For our puzzle, we wanted to start off very simple with the classic jigsaw experience in an environment that felt reasonably realistic despite our abstract design which resulted in a task that inolves repairing a broken window.
+The in-game environment utilizes the same art style but also highlights objects that can be repaired when the user hovers over them so that it is easy to distinguish which tasks need to be completed.
+For our puzzle, we wanted to start off very simply with the classic jigsaw experience in an environment that felt reasonably realistic despite our abstract design which resulted in a task that involved repairing a broken window.

 ![HighlightedWindow](https://github.com/user-attachments/assets/70ae7dd0-6b31-4a10-a9a4-1bc2b37107aa)
 ![Menu](https://github.com/user-attachments/assets/f26c2e03-b293-4f90-9d2d-a4f6f356a03d)